 In the Community

-Outside the Office
+Beyond the Office

-My family is, of course, the most important thing in my life, and I am thankful that dentistry provides me the opportunity to balance a career with a wonderful family.
+My family is, of course, the most important thing in my life.
+I am thankful that dentistry provides me the opportunity to balance a fulfilling career with a wonderful family.